Maadi Veettu Ezhai: Production

 In 1966, M. G. Ramachandran and J. P. Chandrababu came together for a film titled Maadi Veettu Ezhai, to be directed by the latter.
 Although the film began shooting, it was shelved due to differences between the two.
 An unrelated film was later made with the same name, written by M. Karunanidhi and starring Sivaji Ganesan.

 Soundtrack

 The music was composed by M. S. Viswanathan with lyrics by Vaali.

+Reception

+Nalini Sastry of Kalki called it a film that supporters of Karunanidhi and fans of Ganesan will lose faith on them.